inno-se/the-guide/README.md

 ### Verification and validation

-Activities that must be performed to consider the software “done.”
+Activities that must be performed to consider the software “done.” [[^SoftwareQualityVerificationAndValidation], p.
+39]

 - *Verification*: Proving that software conforms to its functional and non-functional requirements.
 - *Validation*: Proving that software meets customer’s true requirements, needs, and expectations.